onap/vnfrqts-requirements/docs/Chapter4/Modularity.rst

    ii.
 May be separated by VM type for multi-dimensional scaling

-With no growth units, Option 2 is equivalent to the “One Heat Template per VNF” model.
+With no growth units, Option 2 is equivalent to the "One Heat Template per VNF" model.

 Note that modularization of VNFs is not required.
 A single Heat Orchestration Template (a base module) may still define a complete VNF,